 Alabama does not have any laws addressing whether an employer must provide employees notice prior to instituting a wage reduction.
 However, a wage reduction can only be applied to hours worked after the decision to reduce wages has been made and cannot be applied to hours already worked.

 Alabama does not have any laws requiring an employer to provide employees with a statement of wages or pay stub.

-Alabama does not have any laws requiring an employer to keep any employment-related documents.
+Alabama does not have any laws requiring an employer to keep any wage, hour, or payment documents.
 Federal law requires every employer covered by the Fair Labor Standards Act (FLSA) to keep certain records for each covered, nonexempt worker, for at least 3 years.
 For more information, visit FLSA.

 Alabama does not have any laws requiring employers to provide employees, whether at hire or at any other time, of notice of wage rates, dates of pay, employment policies, fringe benefits, or other terms and conditions of employment.